 Hunger is not just a third world problem.
 Forty-nine million people in the U.S.—one in four children—don't know where their next meal is coming from.
 Directors Kristi Jacobson and Lori Silverbush examine this issue through the lens of three people struggling with food insecurity: Barbie, a single mother who grew up in poverty and is trying to provide a better life for her kids; Rosie, a fifth-grader who often has to depend on friends and neighbors to feed her and has trouble concentrating in school; and Tremonica, a second-grader whose asthma and health issues are exacerbated by the largely empty calories her hardworking mother can afford.
 The film includes insights from sociologist Janet Poppendieck, author Raj Patel and nutrition policy leader Marion Nestle; and activists such as Witness to Hunger's Mariana Chilton, Top Chef's Tom Colicchio and Oscar-winning actor Jeff Bridges.
 Ultimately, A Place at the Table shows us how hunger poses serious economic, social and cultural implications for our nation, and that it could be solved once and for all, if the American public decides—as they have in the past—that making healthy food available and affordable is in the best interest of us all.
 85 minutes.
 Rated PG for thematic elements and brief mild language.

-- Miss America 2013, Mallory Hagan: Join the Kick Hunger Challenge!
+- Join the Kick Hunger Challenge!

 - Kenny Albert, Daryl "Moose" Johnston and the Diamond Experience Package